Helen Callaghan Candaele St. Aubin

 She stole 354 bases in just 388 games.
 Her career batting average was .257, and she had 35 doubles, 15 triples and 7 home runs.
 She scored 249 runs, had 85 RBI, 355 hits in 1,382 at-bats, 221 walks, and struck out 161 times.
 Her OBP was thus approximately .359 while she slugged .319.

 Helen had four sons — Casey Candaele is the most famous.
-He played nine years with the Montreal Expos, Houston Astros, and Cleveland Indians.
+He played nine years in the major leagues with the Montreal Expos, Houston Astros and Cleveland Indians.
 Another son, Kelly Candaele, produced a Public Broadcasting Service documentary special on the AAGPBL.
 Penny Marshall saw it and it inspired her to create the movie A League of Their Own.
 Helen Callaghan married a second time and became Helen Callaghan Candaele St. Aubin.

 She died of breast cancer in 1992 at age sixty-nine.
 In June of 1998, all sixty-four Canadian women who played in the league were inducted into the Canadian Baseball Hall of Fame, then she was individually inducted in 2021 as part of the Hall's large class of Canadian baseball pioneer, to only woman to be part of that class.